 Running was another of his passions.
 In New York City, he took part in the Empire State Building Run-Up.
 In 2018, writing for the newsletter of the Cleveland West Road Runners, he looked back on 50 years of running, including 20 marathons.

 Services to be announced

 Golder was an active, 30-year member of Pilgrim Congregational UCC, Cleveland, where he sang in the choir for years and was newsletter editor for a time.
-Because of the current COVID-19 pandemic, the church will plan a memorial service to be held at a future date.
-Immediate arrangements are being handled by Malloy & Esposito of Rocky River, Ohio, where the Golders have lived since 1990.
-An online obituary will soon be posted at the funeral home’s website.
+Because of the current COVID-19 pandemic, the church will hold a memorial service online at 7:30 p.m.
+ET Thursday, Oct.
+22, 2020; those interested in joining should request instructions by emailing Pilgrim member Susan Sanders, a longtime friend of the Golders, at email@example.com no later than Oct.
+21. Immediate arrangements are being handled by Malloy & Esposito of Rocky River, Ohio, where the Golders have lived since 1990.
+An online obituary can be found here.